skrey/yellow-extensions/source/help/README.md

 ## How to edit the help

 You can edit the help in a web browser or on your computer.
 If you want to edit the help on your computer, have a look inside your `content/9-help` folder.
-Upload your changes to GitHub and create a [pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork) for `datenstrom/yellow-extensions`.
-Let us know if you need help.

 If you want to make a translation, here are some tips.
 Translate the title and content of all pages.
 The file names should be left unchanged.
 The help is currently available in [English](https://github.com/datenstrom/yellow-extensions/tree/master/source/help/en) and [German](https://github.com/datenstrom/yellow-extensions/tree/master/source/help/de).
 Let us know, if you made a new translation and add it to this repository.

 ## Installation